One month before I modified USB overclocking software for work in Win8 - Win10.

 Second - if you try to overclock device just in the same USB speed interval (for example Full Speed Device from 500 to 1000Hz) then this table is useless for you.
 There is no problem in software in this case, only hardware.

-How to use table.
+How to use the table.

 1. Find your OS.

-3. Find Driver File name (use Device Manager - above).
+3. Find Driver File name (as above).